RuiApostolo/propc/README.md

 ```

 ## Changelog

+* version 2.3 -- 2021/11/29
+  * added a new, optional weighted form factor calculation.
+To use it, you need a weights.in file
+  * added check for inputfile, and error message if it doesn't exist.
+  * added checks for outputfiles, and error messages if they already exist.
+  * incremented version in params.in

 * Version 2.2.1 -- 2021/04/05
   * fixed timing module - ETA wasn't considering skipped timesteps into calculation, so it was underestimating total time in the cases where timesteps were being skipped.